- What Is an IUD?

 No, the IUD cannot be felt while having sexual intercourse.
 In case you feel the device, then you should consult the doctor.
 You may feel some pain though during sex in the initial days after the IUD insertion has been done.

 IUDs are a convenient and economical form of birth control, though IUDs cannot prevent sexually transmitted diseases.
-Side effects from IUDs occur in less than 1% of women.
+Side effects of IUDs occur in less than 1% of women.
 Discuss with your doctor if you want to start using this form of birth control.